thomasberge/restedwf/README.md

 ### 0.5.0 Main changes

+- Created a new http error handler.
+Simple to use and effective.
 - Added test server.
 To be used as test server on dev.
 No test script implemented yet.
 - Added temporary 404 reply for non-implemented methods on paths.
 - Added ignore_authorization_header server setting.
 Default obviously set to false.